-Finally, especially if you have a loved one who has depression, keep the numbe or for the national suicide hotline for your country nearby.
+Finally, especially if you have a loved one who has depression, keep the number for the national suicide hotline for your country nearby.
 The number for the USA is 1-800-273-8255.
-Yo other countries on this list from the International Bipolar Foundation .
-Pssst do you want to learn the really advanced Click borol
+You can find the number of other countries on this list from the International Bipolar Foundation.